 And more news this week.
 The first part of our new for 2018 Hardy Greys range arrived in the shop this week.
 No room to move for boxes once it was all in.
 There's some good stuff in there and much more to come yet including a complete new range of clothing from Greys including shirts, fleeces and outer wear.
 We expect that to arrive in around a weeks time so watch this space.

 In the meantime go to our Anglers' Lodge website for stock available in the shop and online now.

 Just arriving, the first part of the new Hardy Greys 2018 stock delivery.
 With much more to come - but where to put it all???

 Mr Eamonn Keveney from Peterlee with a 7lb 10oz caught on a Fluffcat.
 Was a good days fishing particularly on the morning.
 Silver Humungus, black cats and black buzzers did well on the lower lake.
 Bloodworm and sunburst blob did the trick up on the top lake.

 Well hidden secret?
-This is REALLY important.
+If you fish for salmon or Sea Trout this is REALLY important.

 You won't get another chance for a long time to do anything more about this.
 It is the consultation about salmon stocks and their exploitation particularly by offshore nets.
 If you have an opinion voice it now.
 If you need help Shaun O'Dowd of Willington Angling Club will help or we can email you a copy of his and our responses purely as a guide because this is so complex.
 Shaun has helped us so much with this.
 The Consultation is a good in depth document but was it made complex so that no-one would bother to respond.
 Everyone purchasing an online licence should have been sent this link yet very few seem to have had it.
 Anglers not buying a licence online won't have been told about it at all - the official title - The National Salmon Byelaw Consultation and Net Limitation Order Review.